RMI’s Role to Help Find Solutions

 Key Project Objectives

-- Understand and evaluate regulatory implications from pilot programs of innovative business models in order to communicate barriers and opportunities to regulators
+- Understand and evaluate regulatory implications in order to communicate barriers and opportunities to regulators

 Major Project Phases and Timeline